JeremyLikness/explore-cosmos-db/README.md

 * `usda-web-api`: Web API interface to browse the data
 * `usda-web-vuejs`: Static webiste to explore the API using HTML, JavaScript, jQuery and Vue.js
 * `usda-functions`: Azure Functions implementation of Food Groups end point
-* `usda-web-gropus`: simple app that uses blob storage with serverless to render images
+* `usda-web-groups`: simple app that uses blob storage with serverless to render images

 ## Containers